PoligamerYT/MemoryCleaner-1.7.10/README.md

 This mod automatically calls System.gc() to free up your memory.
-Because explicit gc can freeze your game for a short period, the mod watches the player's movement and starts to clean up your RAM after the player stays idle for a while.

 The memory cleaning process also starts when your RAM usage goes above a certain percentage (configurable) or after a long period if none of the above conditions are met (also configurable).